arthi2900/app1/docs/prd.md

 ## 4. Language Support

 ### 4.1 UI Language
-- Default UI language: English
+- **UI Language: English Only**
-- Users can switch to Tamil based on their requirement
-- Only one language will be displayed in the UI at any given time (not both simultaneously)
-- Language preference will be saved for each user
-- All buttons, menus, labels, and messages will be displayed in the selected language
+- All user interface elements (buttons, menus, labels, navigation, forms, tables, headers) will be displayed in English\n- This includes all management interfaces, dashboards, and system pages
-- Language toggle option available in user settings
+\n### 4.2 Chat/Communication Language
+- Users can communicate in any language they prefer for chat, messages, or communication features
+- Chat language is flexible and not restricted to English
+\n### 4.3 Language Rule Summary
+- **UI = Always English**
+- **Chat/Communication = Any Language**

-## 5. Future Scope Features
+\n## 5.
+Future Scope Features

 ### 5.1 Audit Logs
 - User activity logging